 - Facial edema – swelling on the face, usually noticeable on the lips, cheeks and eyelids.
 Caused by a buildup of fluid or inflammation, facial edema can be painful.
 Severe swelling can block the airways and lead to difficulty breathing.

-- Pruritis – itchiness on the skin, which may or may not be accompanied by redness, bumps or blisters.
+- Pruritis – itchiness on the skin, which may or may not be accompanied by redness, bumps or fluid-filled blisters.

 Keep in mind that Essure’s significant nickel content may not just be aggravating pre-existing nickel allergies.
 In fact, as the birth control implant’s new FDA-approved labeling suggests, “some patients may develop an allergy to nickel or other components of the insert following placement.”

-Recent research, however, has found little evidence that Essure can increase a patient’s sensitivity to nickel.
+Recent research, however, has found mixed evidence that Essure can increase a patient’s sensitivity to nickel.
 In one small trial published by the Journal of Minimally-Invasive Gynecology, a group of researchers from the Netherlands found no statistically significant increase in allergy-related symptoms among Essure patients.
 That study, though, was extremely small, including only 169 patients, and should not be considered definitive evidence for any conclusion.

 Polyethylene Terephthalate (PET)